Janet-THY/GA_Projects/project_1_Standardized_Test_ACT_SAT_Analysis/README.md

 - market a reasonable ReTesting package
 - continue School Day testing
 - update prepping material/ asssessment suite regularly and inform students earlier

-**To-Do:** *If you combine your problem statement, data dictionary, brief summary of your analysis, and conclusions/recommendations, you have an amazing README.md file that quickly aligns your audience to the contents of your project.* Don't forget to cite your data sources!